 Establishing a compliant employee benefits program is absolutely necessary for both cost savings and retention.
-Many companies looking for a more intelligent benefits approach usually wonder, “What documentation is really required to set up a Section 125 plan?”
+Many companies looking for a more intelligent benefits approach usually wonder, “What documentation is really required to set up an IRS Section 125 plan?”
 Although the IRS Section 125 cafeteria plan is strong, its full tax-saving potential can only be realized with appropriate documentation.

 Let’s break it all down.